 The Foundation has served as the launch pad for other unique projects such as Morgan’s Wonderland, the world’s first theme park designed with special-needs individuals in mind but built for everyone’s enjoyment, and The Academy at Morgan’s Wonderland, a school that provides students with special needs a unique learning environment to help them reach their maximum individual potential.
-Construction is also currently underway for the addition of Morgan’s Inspiration Island which, like Morgan’s Wonderland, will be ultra-accessible and feature tropically themed aquatic elements so everyone can have fun in the sun.
+Also, opening June 17, 2017, the addition of Morgan’s Inspiration Island which like Morgan’s Wonderland, will be ultra-accessible splash park and feature tropically themed aquatic elements so everyone can have fun in the sun.

 Because of his generosity and vision, Gordon has earned extensive recognition on the local, regional and national level including an honorary Doctorate of Social Work from Our Lady of the Lake University.

 Gordon’s motto is: “Together, we ARE making a difference!”

 Maggie, co-founder of The Gordon Hartman Family Foundation and The Academy at Morgan’s Wonderland, has worked tirelessly alongside her husband in trying to make life better for individuals with special needs.
 Their 22-year-old daughter with special needs – Morgan – is the inspiration for their ongoing vision and leadership.

 A lifelong San Antonian, Maggie was working in the mortgage business when she met Gordon.
 They married in 1991, and Morgan was born in 1993.
 Maggie became a stay-at-home mom to focus on Morgan’s care and well-being.
 In 2013, Maggie was diagnosed with and successfully treated for breast cancer.
 As a result of that experience, she has become a staunch advocate for early detection.
 She is an ardent supporter of WINGS (Women Involved in Nurturing, Giving Sharing), a breast-cancer treatment organization and ThriveWell Cancer Foundation.